tmdgml-96/tmdgml-96/README.md

   #### 👋
   #### I am currently learning development on my own or with the help of those around me.
-  #### Also I am finding my interests and fields by doing anything myself.
+  #### Also I'm finding my interests and fields by doing anything myself.
   ##### 🍀 🍀 🍀
   #### It’s still clumsy, but it’s developing slowly,
   #### I am recording my day hard.